jina-ai/clip-as-service/docs/user-guides/server.md

 $ jc deploy flow.yml
 ```

-Here `jc deploy` is the command to deploy a Jina project.
+Here `jc deploy` is the command to deploy a Jina project to JCloud.
 Learn more about [JCloud usage](https://github.com/jina-ai/jcloud).